Bushey Hall

-Bushey Hall was a historic house built in 1428 for Thomas Montacute, 4th Earl of Salisbury.
+Bushey Hall was an English historic house in Hertfordshire.
+It was built in 1428 for Thomas Montacute, 4th Earl of Salisbury.
 It was also the home of Sir John Marsham, 1st Baronet.

-By 1883 Bushey Hall hosted a hydrotherapeutic institute in its 250 acres of parkland.
-The establishment boasted Turkish, Russian, Electric and pine baths while treatments included massage.
+In 1881, a hydrotherapeutic institute was opened in its 250 acres of parkland.
+The establishment, under the supervision of Resident Physician, Dr Robert J Banning, offered a wide range of facilities including Victorian Turkish, Russian steam, electric, pine, and swimming baths.
+Treatments included massage.

 The manor house was demolished in the nineteenth century, and a nearby Bushey Hall, built on a different site, was demolished after World War II.